 The Henry’s Fork

 Anglers from around the world travel to Idaho to fish its fabled waters.
 In terms of fishable water, the options are seemingly endless.
-However, there are few, if any, rivers that have the notoriety and reputation of the famed Henry’s Fork.
+However, few, if any, rivers have the notoriety and reputation of the famed Henry’s Fork.
 The crisp Idaho mornings and evenings are the perfect times to find some picky risers on this magnificent stretch of river.

 During the fall season, Island Park is almost completely void of the same crowds that were once present in June and July.
 Many anglers trade their fly rods for a rifle or bow, leaving sections of river wide open.